bartvanhoey/AbpUserVerificationByEmail/README.md

 The following tools are needed to be able to run the solution.

-* .NET 5.0 SDK
+* .NET 6.0 SDK
-* VsCode, Visual Studio 2019 16.8.0+ or another compatible IDE
+* VsCode, Visual Studio 2022 or another compatible IDE
+* ABP CLI version 6.0.0

 You also need a **Gmail** account to follow along.

 ## Development

-### Creating a new Application
+### Create a new Application

 * Install or update the ABP CLI: